tecartlab/HeadRoom/README.md

 > **/ks/server/broadcast** A00363A14660053A 0 192.168.1.100 43522

-every client in the network can respond to this broadcast and send a handshake request back to the kinectServer:
+every client in the network can respond to this broadcast and send a handshake request back to the HeadRoom:

 > **/ks/request/handshake** \<ClientListeningPort>